 Michael Vitaly Sazonov

-I believe there is power in storytelling, perhaps it is because of its long history within the human spectrum, or because ever since our birth we try to make sense of all the myriad things that surround us in the world.
-As a theatre maker, I seek to combine my love of words, music & movement to tell a story where each discipline can take the reins of storytelling, and where they can come together in a new way to cross thresholds of understanding.
+I believe there is power in storytelling, perhaps it is because of its long history within the human spectrum, or because ever since our birth it’s how we try to make sense of all the myriad of things that surround us in this world.
+Ever since I was a kid I would love finding how something works.
+I enjoy the challenge of shining a light upon stories not often told, or sometimes misunderstood.
+As a theatre maker, I seek to combine my lifelong love of words, music & movement to tell a story where each discipline can take the reins of storytelling, and where they can come together in a new way to cross thresholds of understanding.